 This guide explains how accounts are structured in the Galileo system and which account types are relevant to the API consumer.
 This guide does not explain the many account characteristics that a program or product may support.

-In the Galileo system an account can be either a primary account or a secondary account.
+In the Galileo system, an account can be either a primary account or a secondary account.
 The purpose of creating secondary accounts is to create relationships between accounts in the Galileo system.
-In most cases, the related accounts all belong to the same customer, although the secondaries can also belong to someone who is related to the primary customer in some way, such as the child or spouse of the customer, or the secondaries can link business-to-business accounts.
+In most cases, the related accounts all belong to the same customer, although the secondaries can also belong to someone else.
+In some cases, the secondaries are all business accounts that draw on the same fund.

-- Account balances can be shared between a primary account and its secondary accounts.
+- You can share account balances between a primary account and its secondary accounts.